NCIP/gdc-docs/docs/API/Users_Guide/Appendix_C_Using_Third-party-Tools.md

-# Appendix C - Using Third-party Tools
+# Appendix C - GET to POST Conversion

-## Using jsonlint and urldecode for GET to POST Conversion
+This Appendix explains how to use JSONLint and UrlDecode.org for GET to POST Conversion

 The first operation consists in breaking up the query below by identifying its parameters